DickinsonRobotics/Jadoop/README.md

 #Modifying the Jadoop Source:

-Create an empty Jadoop directory and expand the JadoopCode.zip file inside the empty Jadoop directory.
+Create an empty Jadoop directory and expand the JadoopSrc.zip file inside the empty Jadoop directory.
 This will result in the following directory
 structure:

 ```
 Jadoop
- +- Jadoop (expanded from Jadoop.zip)
+ +- JadoopSrc (expanded from JadoopSrc.zip)
      +- src
      |  +- jadoop
      |     +- ... java files ...